YahooArchive/flux-examples/README.md

-The code for fluxible.io has moved to https://github.com/yahoo/fluxible/tree/master/examples
+The Fluxible examples have moved to https://github.com/yahoo/fluxible/tree/master/examples